ErrorisLife/Java-Projects-2023/README.md

-# Java-Projects-2023
+# Java-Programs-2023

- Desktop Application projects
+Java Programs

- # Im still new year and so project are still scarce.
+Im still new year and so project are still scarce.
- Later on i'll try to be more active to commit other project
+ Later on i'll try to be more active to commit other java programs

- #Specifically student project that used Java language, since i'm also a student
+ Specifically student project that used Java language, since i'm also a student.